Surf Forecasts:

 Best Forecast Surf Conditions for Puerto Viejo this week:

-The surf forecast for Puerto Viejo over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Tuesday (Jul 14) at 4AM.
-The primary swell is predicted to be 1.0m and 13s period with a secondary swell of 0.5m and 16s.
+The surf forecast for Puerto Viejo over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Monday (Aug 17) at 10PM.
+The primary swell is predicted to be 1.2m and 14s period.
 The wind is predicted to be offshore as the swell arrives.

 | Wave Type | Time (-05) & Date | Wave Height & Period |